SAMeh-ZAGhloul/Livensess_Detection_New/README.md

 4. Return to the main page and grant camera permissions when prompted by your browser.

 5. Follow the on-screen instructions to complete the liveness detection process:
+   - **Step 1**: Look directly at the camera - Center your face in the frame
-   - **Step 1**: Turn your face right - Make a clear, deliberate movement to the right
+   - **Step 2**: Turn your face right - Make a clear, deliberate movement to the right
-   - **Step 2**: Turn your face left - Make a clear, deliberate movement to the left
+   - **Step 3**: Turn your face left - Make a clear, deliberate movement to the left
-   - **Step 3**: Blink your eyes - A single clear blink is sufficient (close and open your eyes completely)
+   - **Step 4**: Blink your eyes - Close and open your eyes completely once or twice

    **Important blink detection tips:**
    - Close your eyes completely for a brief moment (about half a second)
    - Open your eyes again normally
-   - Only one clear blink is required for detection
-   - If detection fails after several attempts, try a slightly longer eye closure
+   - The system requires 2 consecutive frames with closed eyes for detection
    - Ensure good lighting conditions for better detection

 6. Each successful action will automatically advance to the next step.
 After completing all challenges, a final results summary is displayed.